Alcohol rehabilitation counselling is a component of a holistic alcohol addiction treatment programme.

-Music and Art Therapy are increasingly proving to be a holistic therapy for people who have faced physical and psychological trauma.
+Music and Art Therapy are increasingly proving to be a therapy for people who have faced physical and psychological trauma.

 Studies have shown that it can alleviate pain, manage stress, promote wellness, enhance memory and give people a way to express feelings.

 There’s a lot of research that links the relationship between Music and Art Therapy and alcohol addiction treatment.
 Given the stigma associated with therapy, Music and Art Therapy present a normalized way to recognize internal triggers to alcohol addiction then reverse the same.